SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

    ![OData Feed Notification](./src/main/resources/images/ODataEventNotifications.png)

 2. Choose *Add Row* to add a new subscription and follow the instructions:
-    - In the newly created row, enter a name for your subscription, for example **tdpf1234567890 Subscription** .
+    - In the newly created row, enter a name for your subscription, for example **ticketfinder Subscription** .
     - Set the *Consumer Endpoint* to the location of *Notification Service* endpoint provided by your application home page.
     - As an *Authentication Type* choose *Basic* and enter a random user & password.
 The application endpoint is not protected. **Don't close this window yet.**
     - In the Subscriptions section add a row and set up the following subscription: